 We now discuss another important property associated with nodes that are not on the logical multicast tree but are within the coverage of one of the directional beams associated with the multicast tree (i.e., physical one-hop neighbor).
 Referring to Fig. 6, suppose node S is the source node and nodes 3, 4, 5, 6, and 8 are the multicast destination nodes.
-Figure 6(a) shows a multicast tree topology for a particular routing solution and Fig. 6(b) shows the areas that is being covered by the beams of the multicast routing solution.
-For those nodes that are not on

-(a) A logical multicast tree
+Fig. 6(a) shows a multicast tree topology for a particular routing solution, and Fig. 6(b) shows the areas that are being covered by the beams of the multicast routing solution.
+For those nodes that are not on this multicast tree but are within the coverage of these beams (e.g., nodes 7 and 9), we claim that there exists a path from the source of the multicast to each of them.
+For example, a path for node 7 is $S \rightarrow 2 \rightarrow 5 \rightarrow 7$, where logical link $5 \rightarrow 7$ can be added under node 5's current beam since node 7 is the physical one-hop neighbor of node 5.
+That is, if there is a need to add one of these nodes onto the multicast tree, all we need to do is to add one logical link in the multicast tree without any change to existing physical beams.
+We formally state this important property associated with directional antenna-based multicast routing as follows.